arshansh/sudoku/README.md

 # sudoku
-Uni Coursework on solving a sudoku puzzle using different methods
+1st year Uni Coursework on solving a sudoku puzzle using different methods